tctheintrovert/meow/README.md

 ![](https://github.com/tctheintrovert/tctheintrovert/blob/main/IMG_5755.gif)

 whenever im my jimmy (mouthwashing) skins i promise u i do not support him/agree with his actions i jus rlly wanted to test shading n stuff with him and i rly like the skin so ya h

+ur allowed to take inspiration frum my skins that is owesome ^^